Peter Lérant

-Peter Lérant (born 30 January 1977) is a Slovak former football defender and football manager.
+Peter Lérant (born 30 January 1977) is a Slovak professional football manager and former player who played as a centre-back.
+He currently serves as the assistant manager of Žilina.

 Career

 After playing two seasons with DAC 1904 Dunajská Streda in the Mars Superliga he signed with Bayer 04 Leverkusen in 1998 but for the next two years he managed only to play for the reserves team.
 In summer 2000 he moved to Swiss club FC Lucerne, and after the winter break he continued in Greece with Panionios.
-In 2001, he signed with Austria Wien but in January 2002 he moved to Graz.
+In 2001, he signed with Austria Wien but in January 2002 he moved to GAK.
 Between summer 2002 and 2003 he played with Hungarian Újpest.
 In 2004, he moved to Croatia signing with Prva HNL club HNK Rijeka where he will find stability and stay for almost 3 seasons.
 He played with Polish Ekstraklasa club Wisla Plock before coming to Slovenia in 2007 to play with Gorica.
 In 2009, he played with Bulgarian Minyor Pernik.

 International career

 In the years 1999 and 2000 Lerant made 11 appearances for the U21 team.
 In February 2000, he was part of the unofficial Slovak team in the Cyprus International Football Tournament where he played in all 3 games.

 He represented the Slovak team in the 2000 Summer Olympics in Sydney.
 He played in the team which finished 4th at the 2000 European U-21 Championship in Bratislava.